JoelStuart/ThesisProject/CollisionAnalysis/README.md

-My and far the most rushed and nasty part of the project.
+By and far the most rushed and nasty part of the project.
 Very rudimentry analysis, if objects pass close to each other.